msupply-foundation/omsupply-build-tools/README.md

 # Docker for Consumers

 See dockerhub for available tag/s or version, most of the time `latest` tag should be used.
-Once you've [installed docker](https://docs.docker.com/desktop/mac/install/), and picked the flavour you can run image locally.
+Once you've [installed docker](https://docs.docker.com/desktop/mac/install/), and picked the tag you can run image locally.
 Images run inside `containers`, containers can be stopped and resumed with data persisting, you can also persist data between different images by mounting volumes (at the time of writting migrations are not implemented on back end so instructions for this is not provided)

-Starting image is best done via command line, but can also be started with docker desktop (instructions are not included here, when starting image via docker desktop have to bind port 3000 to 3000).
+Starting image is best done via command line, but can also be started with docker desktop (instructions are not included here, when starting image via docker desktop make sure to bind port 3000 to 3000).

 ## Starting image with data